-7. BLUE FLAG
+BLUE FLAG

 - 1. National events and above.
 The use of this flag is optional at meetings of lower than National Status. - 2.
 May be shown waved, this flag indicates that a faster rider is about to overtake. - 3.
-Shown waved at the flag marshal post, this flag indicates to a rider that he is about to be overtaken. - 4.
-During the practice sessions, the rider concerned must keep his line and slow down gradually to allow the faster rider to pass him. - 5.
+Shown waved at the flag marshal post, this flag indicates to a rider that they are about to be overtaken. - 4.
+During the practice sessions, the rider concerned must keep his line and slow down gradually to allow the faster rider to pass them. - 5.
 During the race, the rider concerned is about to be lapped.
-He must allow the following rider(s) to pass him at the earliest opportunity.
+They must allow the following rider(s) to pass them at the earliest opportunity.

-8. YELLOW FLAG WITH BLACK DIAGONAL CROSS
+YELLOW FLAG WITH BLACK DIAGONAL CROSS

-This flag will be shown motionless at the finish line at track level to indicate the commencement of the final lap of the race.
+This flag will be shown motionless at the finish line at track level to indicate the commencement of the final lap of therace.

-9. CHEQUERED BLACK AND WHITE FLAG
+CHEQUERED BLACK AND WHITE FLAG